jikamens/ansible-usenet-mod-relay/README.md

   reconfigures the SSH port you will want to edit your `~/.ssh/config` to specify the new port there for the host.

+* disable\_sshd\_password_authentication -- Set to true if you want the playbook to disable sshd password authentication, i.e., only allow public key authentication.
+This is *strongly encouraged* for good security hygiene.
+Make sure you have public key ssh access configured before you do this!

 Initial setup
 -------------